(also known as: survivorship bias)

 The survivorship bias is used by scammers and con artists who take advantage of the "statistically ignorant" public.
 One common scam is something I call the "prophetic investor."
 The scammer will send an e-mail to a very large group of people (say 10 million) with a claim that they have a perfect track record for picking winning investments.
 But they tell you not to take their word for it, let them prove it you by picking a stock a day for 7 days in a row that increases in value.
 Then, they say when you are convinced, call them and invest with them.
 Here's how the scam works:

 Day 1: Five different stocks are chosen, and each stock is sent to 2 million people as the winning pick.
 Let's say three of those stocks make money, and two don't.
-The 4 million people that received the stock pick that lost money are removed from the list (kind of like dying).
+The 4 million people who received the stock pick that lost money are removed from the list (kind of like dying).

 Day 2: Another 5 stocks are chosen.
 This time, each stock is only sent to the "survivors," about 1.2 million people each get a new pick.
 Out of that group, perhaps just two stocks are winners.
 That means that 2.4 million people got the winning stock: two days in a row!
 You can see where this is headed...